A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/monospaced_justified.md

 ### Word Shifting

 Before sullying our approach with non-uniform gaps, we can try altering the number of words which get placed on a line.
 By default, we place as many words as can fit on a given line width providing at least one full space for each.
-However, we can push words onto the next line, widening the gaps in the process.
+However, we can opt to push words onto the next line, widening the gaps of the current line in the process.
 This both reduces the number of gaps and increases the extra spaces to distribute, which allows us to move us towards the solvable areas on our graph.

+You can see the effect of allowing different numbers of words per line to be shifted onto the next line.
+We're effectively able to shift the frequencies of different values on the graph to move as many as possible to solvable postions.

 ![Graph of working values, removed words](\assets\images\word_removals.png "what does this do again?"){: width="600"}